 Building societies are doubling down on digital transformation, hastened largely because of Covid-19.
 As catalysts go, it’s a strong one.
 I wrote about the challenges for building societies two years ago ahead of the Building Societies Annual Conference, a year before the coronavirus pandemic, and advocated for a meaningful intensity to getting digital transformation underway.
-An updated Whitecap/BSA study (due March 2021) will reveal how much has been achieved and how opinion has changed, and I suspect it will be generally positive.

 However, there’s still a lot to be done, particularly around what happens beyond recognising that change needs to happen.
 What happens, for instance, when your digital transformation begins in earnest?
 Are you ready for it?

 I’m delighted to report that ieDigital’s work with Dudley Building Society led to the launch of an online services solution for its members.
 It’s this sort of success story from an adaptable building society that should set the tone, so let’s look at some of the ingredients that contribute to a successful technology partnership.